hcxyeah/MCS-BetterSearchHotel/README.md

 This is done using [SegPhrase](https://github.com/shangjingbo1226/SegPhrase) mining technology.
 SegPhrase mines phrase with tiny set of training data.
 The essential idea is to feed a small set of training data into mining process.
 ##### 2. Topic Modeling
 This project uses LDA algorithm to conduct topic modeling on the listings description data.
 The text data is preprocessed with the following steps: stemming, removing stop words, eliminating words that have document frequency smaller than 0.1 and bigger than 0.9 removed.
+For each subset of the listings (filtered by the frequent phrase), ten topics are generated, each of which is represented by 15 words.

 ##### 3. Sentiment analysis
 This project uses the [Stanford Sentiment Analysis tool](https://d396qusza40orc.cloudfront.net/dataminingcapstone/Tasks4and5/sentimentAnalysis.jar) to conduct sentiment analysis on the reviews data for each listing is used to conduct SentimentAnalysis.
 The output sentiment score is from 1-5, with 1 means very negative and 5 means very positive.
+The score of a house is the average of all the reviews under this house posting.

 ### How to use
 The website can be access [here](https://hcxyeah.github.io/MCS-BetterSearchHotel/).
 There are three parts of the web page: frequent phrases tags, airbnb listings, and topic modeling